 Greater consideration will be given to applicants planning trips of 3 months or longer.

 a curriculum vitae (max.
 2 pages, incl. footnotes and references)

 a statement detailing the research project or programme of study (max.
 2 pages) and where it is to be carried out

 the names of two referees

 evidence of having been accepted by the proposed host institution

 and details of any other awards applied for or received.

 Please note that no other application form will be accepted.
-Incomplete or incorrectly completed applications, or those which are over the word limit, will be considered ineligible.
+Incomplete or incorrectly completed applications, or those which are over the page limit, will be considered ineligible.

 Applicants must arrange for their referees to send their reports direct to the Menzies Centre.
-Only emailed applications and references will be accepted.
+Only online applications and emailed references will be accepted.
 The Centre does not pursue late references.

 Reference Request Form (doc)